thoklei/ReAllY/README.md

 Your Reinforcement Learning Ally.

-A framework based on tendorflow, RAY and gym to handle reinforcement learning tasks.
+A framework based on tensorflow, RAY and gym to handle reinforcement learning tasks.